 Put in simple terms, a marketing qualified lead is a lead that is more likely to become a customer compared to other leads, based on analytics and lead intelligence.
-A marketing qualified lead is a lead that is considered “sales ready,” and warrants targeted outreach from your sales team.
+A marketing qualified lead is a lead that is considered “sales-ready,” and warrants targeted outreach from your sales team.

-Identifying your marketing qualified leads is the first step in narrowing your sales funnel; without them, you wouldn’t know who to target your outreach towards, which would lead to a.) a lot of wasted time and effort on the part of your marketing team and b.) low-quality leads being passed along to your sales team.
+Identifying your marketing qualified leads is the first step in narrowing your sales funnel; without them, you wouldn’t know whom to target your outreach towards, which would lead to a.) a lot of wasted time and effort on the part of your marketing team and b.) low-quality leads being passed along to your sales team.